nihalxofficial/FullStack-Student-Manager/README.md

 ## ✨ Features

 ### 👥 Student Management
-- Add, edit (click on a student card to populate the form), and delete students
+- Add, edit (click on a student card to populate the form) and delete students
 - Manage marks and attendance per student

 ### 🏫 Class Management